Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Related Work

 \subsection{Self-supervised Representation Learning}

-In the early stages of self-supervised learning, novel pretext tasks were designed to generate supervision from the inherent characteristics of the data itself, \textit{e.g.}, jigsaw puzzles~\cite{jp1,jp2}, colorization~\cite{zhang2016colorful}, and predicting rotation~\cite{zhai2019s4l,gidaris2018unsupervised}.
+In the early stages of self-supervised learning, novel pretext tasks were designed to generate supervision from the inherent characteristics of the data itself, \textit{e.g.}, jigsaw puzzles, colorization, and predicting rotation.
 However, their performance heavily relies on the design of pretext tasks, and the generalization performance to downstream tasks cannot be guaranteed.
 Then, Instance discrimination-based contrastive learning methods, \textit{e.g.}, MOCO and MOCOv2~\cite{he2020momentum,chen2020improved}, utilize queue-based memory banks to store a large number of negative samples and employ momentum updating mechanisms.
 Additionally, SimCLR~\cite{chen2020simple} computes embeddings in real time using larger batch sizes.
 They all require a substantial number of negative samples for contrastive learning.
 Therefore, negative-sample-free methods like BYOL~\cite{grill2020bootstrap}, SimSiam~\cite{chen2020exploring}, and Barlow Twins~\cite{zbontar2021barlow} have been proposed to break free from the constraint of requiring a large number of negative samples for contrastive learning.
+The majority of these methods employ an asymmetric network architecture to prevent feature collapse.
+Notably, Barlow Twins circumvents the need for a symmetry-breaking network and instead reduces redundancy within the representation vector to mitigate collapse.
 Recently, MAE~\cite{he2021masked} has been introduced for learning informative visual representations through the utilization of local complementary information.